-The sleeve gastrectomy is the most common weight-loss operation in New Zealand and now worldwide.
+The sleeve gastrectomy is the most common weight loss (metabolic) operation in New Zealand and now worldwide.
 The operation reduces the size stomach from a 2 litre capacity to a 50ml long thin tube.
 The surplus stomach is removed and discarded.
 No intestine is re-routed.
 The average excess body weight loss is 70% at one year.

 - Rapid weight loss as hunger and satiety control is instantaneous.
 Most people approach goal weight by 12 months